12_03_2025

 Summary

-This article analyses the Italian paradox of bottled water consumption, which sees our country at the top in Europe despite the availability of safe and controlled mains water.
-Myths about safety are debunked, showing that tap water is subject to more stringent regulations than bottled water.
+This article analyses the Italian paradox of bottled water consumption, which sees our country at the top in Europe despite the availability of safe and controlled tap water.
+Myths about safety are debunked, demonstrating that tap water is subject to more stringent regulations than bottled water.
 The economic and environmental costs associated with this habit are explored, from the huge price gap to the impact of single-use plastic.
-The analysis also touches on critical issues in the national water network, such as leakages, and then presents DKR solutions - from Water Houses to professional dispensers - as the smart, sustainable and cost-effective alternative to rediscovering confidence in zero-mile water.
+The analysis also touches upon the critical issues of the national water network, such as leaks, and then presents DKR's solutions – from Water Houses to professional dispensers – as the intelligent, sustainable, and economically advantageous alternative to rediscover trust in zero-kilometre water.

-Try this experiment: blindfold yourself and compare a glass of tap water with one of mineral water, both cold.
-In all likelihood, you will not notice any difference.
-The low temperature masks the characteristic tastes of freshly dispensed tap water, such as chlorine.
-However, it only takes a few seconds in the air or a passage in the refrigerator for the residual chlorine to evaporate and the water will taste and smell exactly like mineral water.
+Try this experiment: blindfold yourselves and compare a glass of tap water with one of mineral water, both chilled.
+In all likelihood, you won't notice any difference.
+The low temperature masks the characteristic flavours of freshly drawn mains water, such as chlorine.
+However, it only takes a few seconds exposed to air or a spell in the fridge for the residual chlorine to evaporate, and the water will taste and smell exactly the same as mineral water.

-Nevertheless, Italy holds an unenviable European record: we are the largest consumer of bottled water.
-Every year, billions of litres are bottled, transported and sold, generating profits for a few and a mountain of plastic waste for all.
+Nevertheless, Italy holds a rather unenviable European record: we are the biggest consumers of bottled water.
+Every year, billions of litres are bottled, transported, and sold, generating profits for a few and a mountain of plastic waste for everyone.

-This phenomenon is based on a paradox: the widespread mistrust of mains water, fuelled by poor information and false myths consolidated by decades of marketing.
-But the reality of the facts tells a very different story, a story of safety, convenience and sustainability that deserves to be known.
+This phenomenon is based on a paradox: the widespread distrust of tap water, fuelled by a lack of information and false myths cemented by decades of marketing.
+But the reality of the facts tells a very different story, a story of safety, convenience, and sustainability that deserves to be known.

-The main driving force behind the consumption of bottled water is the perception of greater safety and purity.
-This is, in fact, the most entrenched false myth and the most difficult to eradicate.
-The truth, supported by legislation, is exactly the opposite: tap water is more controlled.
+The main driver behind bottled water consumption is the perception of greater safety and purity.
+This is, in fact, the most entrenched and hardest myth to dispel.
+The truth, supported by regulations, is exactly the opposite: tap water is more strictly controlled.

-• Comparing regulations: mains water must comply with the parameters of Legislative Decree 18/2023 (which replaced 31/2001), an extremely strict regulation that sets very restrictive limits for dozens of chemical and microbiological parameters.
-The mineral waters, Instead, they are subject to different legislation, which in some cases allows higher limits for certain substances due to their “characteristic mineral composition”.
+• Comparing regulations: Mains water must comply with the parameters of Legislative Decree 18/2023 (which replaced 31/2001), an extremely stringent regulation that sets very restrictive limits for dozens of chemical and microbiological parameters. mineral waters, on the other hand, are subject to different legislation, which in some cases allows for higher limits for certain substances, by virtue of their “characteristic mineral composition”.

-• Frequency of controls: l’water from the aqueduct is subject to continuous and extensive controls, carried out by both the water manager and the local health authorities (ASP) on the entire supply chain, up to the meter.
-Bottled water is subject to less frequent controls, often focusing on production batches at the source.
+• Frequency of controls: the’Tap water It is subject to continuous and thorough checks, carried out by both the water management company and the local health authorities (ASP) throughout the entire supply chain, up to the meter.
+Bottled water is subject to less frequent checks, often focused on production batches at the source.

-The water that comes into our homes is, therefore, one of the safest and most guaranteed resources we have.
+The water that reaches our homes is, therefore, one of the safest and most reliable resources we have.

 bottled water